maxgio92/notes/content/notes/wfind-retry.md

 }
 ```

-The end-to-end test could have been then updated with something like:
+And the end-to-end test could have been updated by enabling the retry behaviour for the context deadline exceeded, HTTP client transport's timeout, connection reset by peer cases:

 ```go
 var _ = Describe("File crawling", func() {